pacstall/pacstall/README.md

 ```bash
 sudo pacstall -I foo
 ```
-This will install foo
+This will install foo.
+Equivalent of apt install

 ```bash
 sudo pacstall -R foo
 ```
-This will remove foo
+This will remove foo.
+Equivalent of apt remove

 ```bash
 sudo pacstall -S foo
 ```
-This will search for foo in repositories
+This will search for foo in repositories.
+Equivalent of apt search

 ```bash
 sudo pacstall -C